qvantel/kafka-explorer/README.md

 keytool -exportcert -alias CARoot -keystore kafka.client.keystore.jks -rfc \
         -file `CARoot.pem`
 ```

-After completing this process, we have all the necessary files for 2-way TLS connection between kafka-explorer and the kafka server:
+After completing this process, we have all the necessary files for a 2-way auth TLS connection between kafka-explorer
+and the Kafka broker:
 * kafka.server.keystore.jks: The server's keystore in jks format
 * kafka.server.truststore.jks: The server's truststore in jks format
 * kafka.client.keystore.jks: The client's keystore in jks format